An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version): Conclusions and Future Work

 The $(x, y)$ trajectories of all simulated approaches are compared in Fig. \ref{fig:all_trajectories_2}, and the reference inputs $\vec{r}_s$ are compared in Fig. \ref{fig:all_inputs_2}.
 Again, aCBF and RaCBF remain safe but are even more conservative than in Problem \ref{prob:unforced_dynamics} due to the increased uncertainty in the parameters.
 In contrast, EBSF is able to be nonconservative while maintaining safety even under input uncertainties.
-We do observe in Fig. \ref{fig:all_inputs_2}, however, that the jitter observed in Problem \ref{prob:unforced_dynamics} due to the zero-order hold is amplified in Problem \ref{prob:input_matrix} because of the additional uncertainty.
-In the following section, we explore the use of SMID to both further reduce the conservatism of EBSB and EBSF and reduce the jitter of EBSF in practice.
+We do observe in Fig. \ref{fig:all_inputs_2}, however, that EBSF experiences high-frequency spikes in the control input of large magnitude in Problem \ref{prob:input_matrix}.
+This jitter was also present in Problem \ref{prob:unforced_dynamics} (see Fig. \ref{fig:all_inputs_1}), but is amplified in Problem \ref{prob:input_matrix} because of the additional uncertainty.

 \if \numsides 2

 \else

 \fi